-LANSING, Mich. – Gov. Gretchen Whitmer is reopening bars, restaurants and retail in 32 counties in the state later this week.
+LANSING, Mich. – Gov. Gretchen Whitmer reopened bars, restaurants and retail in 32 counties in Northern Michigan.

 The number of new coronavirus (COVID-19) cases has been declining for weeks in the state, and many northern areas in Michigan haven’t been hit as hard as the likes of Metro Detroit and Genesee County.

-Whitmer announced Monday that she will allow certain businesses in some parts of the state to reopen as early as Friday.
+Whitmer announced last month that she would allow certain businesses in some parts of the state to reopen as early as May 22.

-Bars and restaurants will be allowed to reopen at 50% capacity.
-Groups will have to stay at least six feet apart, and servers must wear masks.
+Bars and restaurants were allowed to reopen at 50% capacity.
+Groups have to stay at least six feet apart, and servers must wear masks.

 - Here’s what Whitmer is reopening in the state this week